CairosAI/cairos-houdini-user-client/README.md

 ./install.ps1
 ```

+You will be asked for the location to copy the plugin to, the location of Houdini, the location of a virtual environment, containing some needed dependencies.

 The script
 - Copies the plugin.
 - Copies a json package in Houdini's directory, which points Houdini to the plugin.